svetoslavmishev/ReactJS/Stadium/README.md

 # Public Part

 The public part is available for all users without authentication.
 The public part is start page, the user login and user registration forms, as well as the list with all created stadiums (Stadium) and short information about each of them.
-Unregistered users can’t see the details and post review about stadiums.
+Unregistered users canï¿½t see the details and post review about stadiums.

 # Private Part (User Area)